 - Final year research projects allow students to gain considerable research experience in one of the research laboratories at Queen’s University Belfast.
 Working alongside world-leading researchers enriches the student experience and assists them in pursuing a career in academia or in research.

-Samuel Hawe, 3rd year Biological Sciences student
+Sorcha Donnelly, 3rd year Biological Sciences student.

 - Royal Society of Biology Accreditation